hobbs131/Instagram_Clone/README.md

 # Instagram Clone

-Instagram Clone with Realtime Functionality and Offline Support with Service Workers
+Instagram Clone with Realtime Functionality and Offline Support with Service Workers.

 ### Prerequisites
 - Git